Church of the Holy Sepulchre: Arches of the Virgin

 The Arches of the Virgin are seven arches (an arcade) at the northern end of the north transept, which is to the catholicon's north.

-Disputed by the Orthodox and the Latin, the area is used to store ladders.
+Disputed by the Orthodox and the Latins, the area is used to store ladders.

 Over the years the Greek-Orthodox patriarchate placed several icons along the arcade.
 Dating mostly to the 19th century and designed in Orthodox Post-Byzantine style, they were restored in 2021.